-I write Historical Fiction about 11th Century Britain.
-Come witness the tumultuous events surrounding the Viking Invasion with Canute the Great and his heirs.
+I write Historical Fiction about medieval Britain.
+In my first four books, come witness the tumultuous events surrounding the Viking Invasion with Canute the Great and his heirs.
 Visit late Anglo-Saxon England with Earl Godwine, Harold Godwineson, and King Edward the Confessor; see Macbeth's and Malcolm III's Scotland, and watch events unfold leading to the Battle of Hastings and the Norman Conquest.

 Available in Paperback and Kindle

 Awarded TOP 35 HISTORICAL BOOK BLOG: "working to educate, inspire, and empower their readers with high-quality information..."

 In 1066, the rivalry between two brothers